 Keeping your personal and scientific gear secured for sea cannot be emphasized enough.
 HEALY will roll and pitch in rough weather and seas, and will experience vibration during icebreaking.
 Improperly secured gear my be damaged or cause hazards to people.
 The ship cannot be held responsible for damage caused by poor stowage or a failure to properly secure gear.
 If you have any questions regarding proper stowage procedures, consult with one of the Marine Science Technicians (MST).

-It will be necessary for you to bring your own towel(s).
-The USCG does not provide towels, but will sell you one from the ship store if you forget.
-The USCG does provide sheets for the beds.
+The USCG does provide sheets for the beds and towels.
 Some of these sheets are rather grey from use.
 If you use the USCG sheets, you will be responsible for returning them, clean, at the end of the cruise.
 Washing sheets after your last night onboard can be hectic so some people bring their own sheets (full-sized) to avoid this.
 You should also bring your own soap, shampoo, etc. Contact lens solution is not available on the ship so make sure you bring an adequate supply.
 Shower shoes or flip flops are important for your, and your shipmates, hygiene so please pack these since the ship does not sell them in the ship's store.
 Shower shoes are for use in the shower and in your cabin.
 Open toed shoes and slippers are not acceptable anywhere else on the ship.
 Since you may not want to wear your steel toes all the time, a pair of sneakers, comfortable shoes or light boots are strongly recommended.

 After you arrive, come directly to the ship and report to the quarter deck to check in and receive your stateroom assignment.
 During your time on HEALY, you will probably be sharing a room with two other members of the science party.
 You and your room-mates will be responsible for keeping your stateroom and the sink in it clean.
 Two staterooms share a single shower and toilet.
 Keeping it clean is also a shared responsibility.
 Before you leave the ship, your stateroom and head will be inspected.
 If you have kept it clean during the time you will be onboard, you will be a happier person.
 The toilets on board can take only human waste and the provided toilet paper.
 Do not flush anything else down.
 Flushing anything else down the toilets tends to clog them.
 When the toilets are clogged the entire system can be shut down, sometimes for a few hours, leading to your immediate and immense unpopularity among your shipmates.